eding42/pycpu/README.md

 * Linux (Ubuntu/Debian, may work on other distros)
 * Windows 10 (WORK IN PROGRESS)
+* ChromeOS Linux Sandbox Support is currently broken - will not work.

 ### CPUs
 **Please note that while the module itself supports 32-bit and 64-bit architectures, the author only has access to a 64-bit test system.**